rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 A *Base* can be considered a catalogue of parts from which an NFT can be composed.
 Parts can be either of the slot type or fixed type.
 Slots are intended for equippables.

-**NOTE: A base is referenced in an NFT as a separate resource by specifying the base ID and cherry picking the list of parts from the base for that NFT instance.**
+**NOTE: Bases are used through resources.
+Resources can cherry pick from the list of parts within the base, they can also define the slots they are allowed to receive.**

 Bases can be of different media types.